France in French © French Moments

 What to read in French?

-Check out my blog Mon Grand-Est, 100% in French with interesting articles on the eastern regions of France (Alsace, Lorraine, Burgundy, French Alps, Provence).
+Check out my blog Mon Grand-Est, which is 100% in French and contains interesting articles on the eastern regions of France (Alsace, Lorraine, Burgundy, French Alps, Provence).

-If you want to learn more about cultural aspects… To understand what the French think.
-How to get on with them.
-And, most importantly, how to get the best out of them: look at these two best-sellers from Stephen Clarke.
+If you want to learn more about cultural aspects, understand what the French think, get along with them, and, most importantly, get the most out of them, look at these two best-sellers from Stephen Clarke.
 You’ll find the reading entertaining!!

 A YEAR IN THE MERDE